How to Prepare for an HR Assistant Interview: Questions and Tips

 Practice admin-style questions

 Some HR Assistant interviews include a short practical task to test how you handle basic admin work.
-This could be something like drafting a professional email to a candidate, organising a small set of data in Excel, or scheduling a series of interviews without conflicts.
+This could be something like drafting a professional email to a candidate, organizing a small set of data in Excel, or scheduling a series of interviews without conflict.

 If you are nervous about this, practice beforehand.
 Write a few professional emails, making sure your tone is polite and clear.
-Take a mock dataset and practise sorting it by dates, names, or departments in Excel or Google Sheets.
+Tasks like this are simple but designed to check attention to detail and how you handle repetitive work without making errors.

 Use rejection as learning